Laura Branigan: 1991–2000: Later career and hiatus

+In 1994, not long after the release of Over My Heart, Larry Kruteck, Branigan's husband (m.
+1978), was diagnosed with colon cancer.
+Branigan put Kruteck on herbal treatments, eventually nursing him full-time.
+Kruteck survived for another two and a half years and died on June 15, 1996, after which Branigan stopped performing.

 2001–2004: Return to music

-In early 2001, Branigan's return to the stage was postponed, when she broke both of her femurs in a 10-foot fall from a ladder while she was hanging wisteria outside her three-bedroom lakeside home in Westchester County, New York, resulting in physical therapy for six months.
+In early 2001, Branigan's return to the stage was postponed when she broke both of her femurs in a 10-foot fall from a ladder while she was hanging wisteria outside her three-bedroom lakeside home in Westchester County, New York, resulting in physical therapy for six months.
 In 2002, she performed twice as the "singing" Janis Joplin in the off-Broadway musical Love, Janis, before dropping out of the show.
 "I left Janis because the producers failed to file with Equity properly," she told the Sunday News in Lancaster, Pennsylvania.
 "I was sort of relieved.
 My voice isn't anything like Janis Joplin's, and there were 19 of her songs in the show."
 In later years she continued to record, and dated Tommy Bayiokos, the drummer in her band.
-Also in 2002, her second official US hits collection, The Essentials, was released, including the long out-of-print hit "I Found Someone".
+Also in 2002, her second official US hits collection, The Essentials, was released, including the long-out-of-print hit "I Found Someone".

 Death

 Branigan died in her sleep at her lodge in East Quogue, New York, on August 26, 2004, aged 52.
 The cause was attributed to a previously undiagnosed cerebral aneurysm.
-It was reported that she had been experiencing persistent headaches for several weeks before her death, but had sought no medical attention for them.
-At the time of her death, it was widely and erroneously reported that she was 47 years old, resulting from a technical error the Associated Press published after contacting Branigan's management company.
+It was reported that she had been experiencing persistent headaches for several weeks before her death, but did not seek medical attention for them.

-Branigan was cremated, and her ashes were scattered over Long Island Sound.
+Branigan was cremated and her ashes were scattered over Long Island Sound.

+At the time of Branigan's death, it was widely and erroneously reported that she was 47 years old.
+The Associated Press published this incorrect information after contacting Branigan's management company.
+The Associated Press issued a correction in 2016 after being contacted by a fan.

 Legacy

 At Byram Hills High School in Armonk, New York, the Laura Branigan Memorial Scholarship is given annually to a senior for excellence in the performing arts.

-On April 18, 2019, Jain debuted a single titled "Gloria" that is not a cover, but a tribute to Branigan.